caalpeva/poc-uservices/poc-orchestration/README.md

-# practical-microservice-exercises
+# poc-orchestration

-Proofs of concept about practical microservice exercises.
+Proofs of concept about communication and coordination between microservices.